 The reader should be aware that ever since this program was enacted in 1917 the Legislator has time and again changed the law in various ways and attention must be paid as to whether a particular change applies to all claims regardless of date of injury or only to claims filed after the particular change was made by the Legislator.

-For example, effective 1/1/2013 the Legislator made massive changes in this late when they enacted Senate Bill 863.
+For example, effective 1/1/2013 the Legislators made massive changes in this law when they enacted Senate Bill 863.

 I have continued my initial goal, in this thirteenth edition of setting forth sufficient facts and language used in leading cases from the California Supreme Court, Court of Appeals, and Workers’ Compensation Appeals Board, so that rarely will the reader have to seek out the case itself to fully understand the reasoning of the Court or Board.